Share On Social!

 Contents

 Introduction & Methods.
-This Salud America! research review is an assessment of available research on Latino family access to active spaces.
-The review also summarizes research on how sharing schoolyards and improving neighborhood can impact physical activity among Latino children.
+This Salud America! research review is an assessment of available research on family access to active spaces.
+The review also summarizes research on how sharing schoolyards and improving neighborhood can impact physical activity among all children, including Latinos.

 Key Research Findings

 Access to active spaces.
-Fewer Latinos (70%) than whites (82.5%) say their neighborhood has safe play spaces for kids.
+Few Latinos (70%) say their neighborhood has safe play spaces for kids.

 Shared use agreements.
 Shared use in an L.A. neighborhood (94% Latino) opened school facilities to provide for soccer, Zumba classes, and open spaces for walking clubs.
 Public schools in all states have certain protections on liability or limits on damages, according to a study.

 Unpleasant neighborhood characteristics.
-Fear of crime negatively impacts Latino kids’ levels of physical activity.
-Also, unpleasant neighborhood conditions, such as trashed streets, gangs, odors, dilapidated playgrounds, unleashed dogs, and speeding cars, prohibited kids from being active in a Latino region.
+Fear of crime negatively impacts kids’ levels of physical activity.
+Also, unpleasant neighborhood conditions, such as trashed streets, gangs, odors, dilapidated playgrounds, unleashed dogs, and speeding cars, prohibited kids from being active.

 Conclusions